 Look for the embed code.
 Press and hold the embed code.
 Select all of it and copy it.

 Now you are ready to share your video.
-Go to your Blogger app and log in.
+Go to your Blogger in Safari and log in.

 Click on the pencil to write a new blog post.